-Item of account Management's expert Our expert Defined benefit liability valuation and disclosures Hymans Robertson Actuary for the Greater Manchester Pension Fund National Audit Office, Prepared by PwC
+Item of f account Management's expert Our expert Defined valuatio d benefit liability on and disclosures Hymans Robertson Actuary for the Greater Manchester Pension Fund PwC - Consulting actuary appointed by the National Audit Office.

 Service organisations

 International Auditing Standards (UK) (ISAs) define service organisations as third party organisations that provide services to TfN that are part of its information systems relevant to financial reporting.
 We are required to obtain an understanding of the services provided by service organisations as well as evaluating the design and implementation of controls over those services.
 The table below summarises the service organisations used by TfN and our planned audit approach.